 In neurobiology, ultrastructural data is often used for connectomics, a research field aiming to map neural connections to understand behaviour, learning and disease.
 EM has become a workhorse in connectomics, as it is the only technique suitable for unambiguously identifying neurons and synapses at nanometer resolution.
 However, imaging large volumes at such high resolution creates a unique challenge in terms of data collection.
 Even a drosophila brain (with a volume of <1 mm3) already generates hundreds of terabytes worth of data .
 For larger model systems, both the time required, and the data produced may be manifold bigger.
 Speeding up the acquisition of data through high-throughput imaging systems is therefore highly beneficial within an imaging facility.

-Delmic is currently working on a powerful fast EM imaging solution which, thanks to its high sustained throughput, can significantly improve the output of imaging facilities, and the quantity and quality of data that can be acquired to answer research questions.
+Delmic is currently working on a powerful fast electron microscopy solution which, thanks to its high sustained throughput, can significantly improve the output of imaging facilities, and the quantity and quality of data that can be acquired to answer research questions.
 This solution makes projects possible that were previously unfeasible due to the volume of an individual specimen, or because the project requires comparison of many individuals.

-Above you can see the stitched micrographs acquired on Delmic's Fast EM development prototype.
+Above you can see the stitched micrographs acquired on Delmic's FAST-EM development prototype.
 The prototype image shows a region of osmium tetroxide stained, resin-embedded rat pancreas imaged using a prototype of Delmic's novel transmission detector.

 .
 E. Sokol et al., “Large-scale electron microscopy maps of patient skin and mucosa provide insight into pathogenesis of blistering diseases,” Journal of Investigative Dermatology, vol. 135, no. 7, pp. 1763–1770, Jul.
 2015, doi: 10.1038/jid.2015.109.